 - Representation of Chinese-American executive suspected of Theft of Trade Secrets from pharmaceutical company where he worked; persuaded government to not prosecute.

 - Representation of SBIR company alleged to have committed False Claims Act violations.

-- Representation of publicly-held company in connection with Department of Justice (DOJ) and Securities and Exchange Commission (SEC) investigation into alleged bribes paid in Asia to obtain licenses and visas; persuaded DOJ to decline prosecution.
+- Representation of publicly-held company in connection with DOJ and Securities and Exchange Commission (SEC) investigation into alleged bribes paid in Asia to obtain licenses and visas; persuaded DOJ to decline prosecution.